indravajra/vault-template/content/index.md

 # Misc

 Use the [obsidian-wikipedia](https://github.com/jmilldotdev/obsidian-wikipedia) to quickly grab an except from the Wikipedia for a search term or using the title of the active note (I have already installed this plugin).

+**Eisenhower Matrix Usage**

+Explore the Eisenhower Matrix within Obsidian, as detailed by TfT Hacker at [Eisenhower Matrix in Obsidian - TfT Hacker](https://tfthacker.com/eisenhower-matrix-kanban).

+A Kanban board titled [[e-matrix]] is set up for immediate use as an Eisenhower Matrix to assist with task prioritization.
+For project-specific prioritization, duplicate the [[e-matrix]] file and rename it to “<project-name> e-matrix.”
+This approach is beneficial when you need to sort tasks by urgency and importance during project management.

+## Shadow Work

+Templates for Shadow Work:

+- **Dream Journal Template**: Use the [[shadow work dream journal]] for documenting and reflecting on your dreams, an essential part of shadow work.
+- **Shadow Aspect Template**: The [[shadow work shadow aspect]] template aids in delving into individual shadow aspects, including their origins, manifestations, and integration strategies.
+Insert this template when creating from the Kanban board [[shadow-work]] which offers a comprehensive overview of the shadow aspects you're currently addressing, those you've identified, and those you feel you've successfully integrated.
+- **Shadow Work Qualities and Virtues Template**: With the [[shadow work qualities and virtue]] template, you can explore the dichotomy within shadow qualities, recognizing both their positive and negative aspects and learning to bring them into balance.
+- **Shadow Work Weekly Review Template**: The [[Weekly]] template serves as a weekly reflection tool to examine your interactions, emotional states, and behaviors, pinpointing opportunities for shadow work.
+This template can be accessed through the Periodic Notes plugin, identifiable by the ⚡ icon on the left sidebar.
+- **Shadow Work Guided Questions**: The [[shadow work guided questions]] provide structured prompts to facilitate deep personal exploration.
+This Templater template randomly presents three questions at a time, which you can easily insert into your journal using the `Alt + T` hotkey.

 # Other Tools